travijuu/bkm-express/README.md

 [![Build Status](https://travis-ci.org/travijuu/bkm-express.svg?branch=master)](https://travis-ci.org/travijuu/bkm-express)

-BKM Express is easy and fast payment system in Turkey which makes possible online payments without giving whole credit card information.
-So, This library provides you a simple API for it.
+BKM Express is easy and fast payment system in Turkey which makes possible online payments without giving whole credit card information so this library provides you a simple API for it.

 ######NOTE: currently working on this project.
 Documentation has not been completed yet.

 ## Installation

 You can simply install this library via [Composer](http://getcomposer.org/).

 Firstly, add this line into your `composer.json`